 - 16.1.
-Concacaf and the Host Venue organizing matches in the Competition must ensure that the stadiums and facilities in which the matches take place fulfill the requirements described in the Concacaf Stadium Guidelines and comply with the safety and security standards and other Concacaf and FIFA regulations, guidelines, and instructions for international matches.
-The fields of play, accessory equipment and facilities must be in optimum condition and comply with the Laws of the Game and all other relevant regulations (including the international dimensions of the field per Laws of the Game).
-Each stadium must be equipped with a minimum of 2 white goal posts and white goal nets with dark-colored support posts and a minimum of two (2) spare white goals, two (2) spare white goal nets and four (4) spare corner flags located in close proximity to the field of play for contingency purposes. - 16.2.
-The pitch shall have international dimensions.
+Concacaf and the Host Venue organizing matches in the Competition must ensure that the stadiums and facilities in which the matches take place fulfill the requirements described in the Concacaf Stadium Guidelines and comply with the safety and security standards of any applicable Concacaf and FIFA regulations, guidelines, and instructions for international matches.
+The fields of play, accessory equipment, and facilities must be in optimum condition and comply with the Laws of the Game and all other applicable regulations (including the international dimensions of the field per Laws of the Game).
+Each stadium must be equipped with a minimum of two (2) white goal posts and white goal nets with dark-colored support posts and a minimum of two (2) spare white goals, two (2) spare white goal nets and four (4) spare corner flags located in close proximity to the field of play for contingency purposes. - 16.2.
+The pitch shall have international dimensions per Laws of the Game.
 In addition, the total surface area shall have sufficient space to ensure safety, as well as for warm-up and pitch-side photographer positions.